-Brian Victor Rees was born in March 1919 in Caernavonshire.
+Brian Victor Rees was born on 3rd November 1918 in Caernavonshire.
 He joined the RAF on a short service commission and began his initial training course on 16th May 1938.

 After completing his training he joined ‘Y’ Flight of No. 1 Anti Aircraft Co-Operation Unit at Manorbier in Pembrokeshire on 18th December 1939.

 Above; Brian Rees standing far left, Ken Rees standing far right.

 He was detached to RAF Locking on 30th December for a parachute course.